devthonangi/portfolio/README.md

-# 🌐 Personal Portfolio - Dev Thonangi
+# 🌐 Personal Portfolio - Devi Vara Prasad Thonangi

 Welcome to my developer portfolio!
 This site highlights my work as a Software Development Engineer with experience in AI, Backend, and Embedded Systems.
 Built using clean HTML with embedded CSS and JavaScript, it's deployed live via Netlify.